True North VIPTrue North VIP

 Manhattan to Newark Airport Car Service

-Unlike JFK's $70 flat fare, there is no regulated flat taxi fare from Manhattan to Newark.
-Taxi trips are fully metered, with tolls (tunnel crossing + NJ Turnpike) and surcharges added on top.
-Metered fares typically run $50–$80+ before tip, and a Lincoln Tunnel backup can add $15–$20 in meter time alone.
+Unlike JFK's regulated $70 flat taxi fare, there is no flat taxi fare from Manhattan to Newark.
+Taxi trips are fully metered ($50–$80+ before tip), with tunnel tolls and NJ Turnpike tolls added on top.
+A tunnel backup can add $15–$20 in meter time alone.
+A pre-booked car service quotes a flat rate at booking that holds regardless of tunnel delays.

 The Manhattan → EWR Challenge